What a sketchbook practice has given me

 A container for creative clues

-The compounding effect of a sketchbook practice is so helpful.
-You can see hundreds of pages of practice in one place.
-A full sketchbook is a container for so many creative clues and whispers.
+You can see pages and pages of practice in one place.
+A full sketchbook is a container for so many creative clues and way-markers.
 My sketchbooks are such a valuable hunting ground for new ideas, I just go back and see what I notice, all that art of mine, all those pages help to nourish my current and future work.

 An anchor